Wigner-GPU-Lab/numerical-simulate-mirage/README.md

 ## Installation

 Both apps have been developed for Linux, but some changes allow also Cygwin to be used.
 By default they compile only for Linux.
-I have developed them under Ubuntu 20.04.
+We have developed them under Ubuntu 20.04.
 External library requirements are (development version required):

 - libpthread
 - libpng 1.6
 - Eigen3 3.3.7
+- GNU Scientific Library 2.5
 - png++

-A the first three usually can be installed using the package manager. png++ might be missing (like in Cygwin), so download it from [here](https://www.nongnu.org/pngpp/).
-Further libraries are needed, but I have included them as git submodules:
+A the first four usually can be installed using the package manager. png++ might be missing (like in Cygwin), so download it from [here](https://www.nongnu.org/pngpp/).
+Further libraries are needed, but we have included them as git submodules:

 - [CLIUtils/CLI11](https://github.com/CLIUtils/CLI11)
 - [hauptmech/eigen-initializer_list](https://github.com/hauptmech/eigen-initializer_list)